Technology Collaboration Programme by:

 Task 53

-Interoperability of Bidirectional Charging (INBID)
+Multiparty Interoperability of Bidirectional Charging (INBID)

 Description

-In addition, it gives small countries and members, which don’t own labs or do not have a large automotive industry, the opportunity to participate in the development of interoperable bidirectional charging common and to coordinate their activities in an international framework.
+In addition, it gives small countries and members, which don’t own labs or do not have a large automotive industry, the opportunity to participate in the development of multiparty interoperable bidirectional charging common and to coordinate their activities in an international framework.

 Although practically all vehicle manufacturers are interested in bidirectional charging, there are decisive regional technical differences: most EU manufacturers rely on DC charging stations – primarily because of the 3-phase network and the corresponding grid codes – and Japanese manufacturers are too (for historical CHAdeMO reasons).